adrienharnay/website/pages/links/links.md

+---
+title: 'Curated list of links'
+excerpt: 'I have gathered this list of links over the time, and it is made of resources I have found helpful or worth remembering.'
+---

 I have gathered this list of links over time, and it is made of resources I have found helpful or worth remembering.

 ## Tools